-Improving Safety: There is an opportunity to reduce the number and severity of accidents on the A96 Trunk Road.
-There are a number of sections of the road where the KSI accident rates are high when compared to the national average for equivalent urban or rural trunk A-roads, including those which pass through the settlements considered as part of this package.
-Improving safety for roads users would contribute to meeting the targets set out in Scotland's Road Safety Framework to 2030 to achieve the 50% reduction in people killed or seriously injured (60% reduction for children).
+Improving Safety: There is the opportunity to reduce the number and severity of accidents on the A96 Trunk Road.
+There are a number of sections of the road where the KSI accident rates are high when compared to the national average for equivalent urban or rural trunk A-roads.
+Improving safety for road users would contribute to meeting the targets set out in Scotland's Road Safety Framework to 2030 to achieve the 50% reduction in people killed or seriously injured (60% reduction for children).
 Reducing the level of car-based kilometres travelled would also contribute to a reduction in accident numbers.